wilson/kensho/README.md

 1.  **A Hierarchical Framework:** Inspired by the Hierarchical Reasoning Model (HRM), the system uses a dual-module design: a high-level **Planner** morphism sets abstract goals, while a low-level **Refiner** morphism executes detailed, iterative computations.
 2.  **Iterative Refinement:** Based on the breakthrough of the Tiny Recursive Model (TRM), the model learns a refinement operator that is applied repeatedly.
 This process is trained with full backpropagation, enabling superior generalization without making restrictive assumptions about the model's dynamics.
 3.  **Geometric and Topological Awareness:** This is Kensho's core innovation.
 The Refiner is not a simple neural network block; it is a learned morphism that operates on structured spaces.
 This allows the model to reason about not just vectors, but the relationships, connections, and global shape of the problem domain.
+4.  **The Propagator Model**: The interaction between the Planner and Refiner, and the internal dynamics of the Refiner itself, are governed by the Propagator Model.
+The HMR architecture functions as a decentralized network where information is accumulated and refined asynchronously.
+The Planner asserts constraints (partial information about the goal), triggering the Refiner (conceptualized as a network of autonomous agents) to execute a cascade of inferences (propagations) that satisfy those constraints until the system reaches a consensus (quiescence).

 ## Architectural Roadmap